frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 Every time there was a celebration or something nice happening in the family, he would think about doing something similar for some poorer family, or making some sort of a gesture of authentic generosity, or perhaps involving the children in that, thinking, 'How much time and wealth do I contribute to apostolic works to bring them forward?
 I have my heart truly there.'

 Our "life on this earth is short and fleeting" (Ps.
 39:4).
-Another message from this parable---\"the thief in the night" (Matt.
+Another message from this parable---"the thief in the night" (Matt.
 24:43; 1 Thess.
 5:2).
 We can be asked to account tomorrow.

 We should try to take advantage of the noble things of this earth, to win heaven.
 Every day of our life, to win a little bit of heaven through that practice of virtue, through sharing or giving.